whyboris/Video-Hub-App/README.md

 Please consider improving or adding an icon to the app.
 It's a simple process, just [follow the instructions](https://github.com/whyboris/Video-Hub-App/tree/master/src/app/components/icon)!

+Please see the [Code of Conduct](https://github.com/whyboris/Video-Hub-App/blob/main/CODE_OF_CONDUCT.md) before contributing.

+## Fork the Repository
+To contribute, please fork the repository by clicking the fork button at the top of this page.
+This will create a copy of this repository to your personal account.

+## Clone the repository
+Clone the repository to your personal machine:
+- Open your forked repository on your GitHub account.
+- Click the code button and copy the provided URL.
+- Open the terminal and run the following git command: `git clone <Copied URL>`
+- Navigate to the repository directory on your machine.

+## Create a new Branch
+Create a new branch by running `git branch <Branch Name>` Switch to the new branch using `git checkout <Branch Name>`

+This branch is where you will make your necessary changes.

+## Commit and push changes
+Add your changes to the branch using `git add`
+Commit your changes using `git commit -m <Changes>` Push your changes to your branch using `Git push -u origin <Branch Name>`

+## Create a pull request
+In your personal repository, navigate to the Pull Requests tab and open a new pull request.

 ## Upcoming features

 See [issues](https://github.com/whyboris/Video-Hub-App/issues) for what is in progress.